microsoft/AzureFunctionforSplunkVS/README.md

 Use the SplunkVS branch in the link.
 It's configured specifically for this function.

+Or, just click the "Deploy to Azure" button at the top of this page.

-Once the Function App exists, add the appropriate values into settings.
+Once the Function App exists, check and correct application settings.
 The settings are created automatically if you use the ARM template (the 'Deploy to Azure' button.)

+You will then need to create an Azure Storage Queue in the storage account.
+Its name is case-sensitive: "transmission-faults".
+On the "Function app settings" page, switch "Function app edit mode" to Read/Write and then disable the FaultProcessor function on the Functions page.

 #### Using HEC output binding